MarijaBorisov/ngsi-tools/README.md

 Waste4Think NGSI Connector API is a part of the backend implementation of the Waste4Think project, providing an API interface for other participants in the project.
 Using this interface, users can do several operations:

-* Create/update entity type structure which defines rules to be applied in order to create entities.
+* Create/update entity type structure which defines rules to be applied in order to create/update entities.

 * Create entities from a file.
 The NGSI Connector API allows users to create a large number of entities directly from .csv or .json files, it also has customizable rules for defining how data from files will be checked.